Blind Beer Tasting at 6th Street Restaurant & Sports Bar

 Arriving a bit early, Brad and I chatted in the bar and enjoyed a pint from a good selection of local beers.
 Had I known what the blind beer competition at dinner would involve I would have avoided our pre-dinner beer!
 Suffice it to say that there was an ample amount of beer involved during dinner!

-Chef Gabriel Weaver came to Sixth Street Grill about a year earlier and brought along an extensive background in gastro pub food.
+Chef Gabriel Weaver came to 6th Street Restaurant & Sports Bar about a year earlier and brought along an extensive background in gastro pub food.
 He didn’t disappoint us or anyone else in the room from what we could tell from comments heard around the room.
 As I describe the five courses, let me say a few words about the beer we had the pleasure of tasting.
 Eugene’s Oakshire Brewery was pitted against Three Creeks Brewing out of Sisters, Oregon.
 Each brewmaster was given Chef Gabriel’s menu and asked to pair the right beer with each course.
 As the course were introduced, the beers were distributed.
 Receiving roughly 8 oz pours, we were given every opportunity to thoroughly compare the beer while enjoying the food pairing.

 I wish I had recorded each beer.
 I didn’t.
 However, I did compile what each food course included and as each course came out Chef Gabriel provided an excellent description:

 Round 2: An arugula salad with zucchini, carrot ribbons, toasted pumpkin seeds and artichoke hearts with a honey Dijon vinaigrette.

 Round 3: Ratatouille with shaved eggplant, tomatoes, yellow squash and zucchini with an oregano garlic tomato coulis.

 Round 4: An herb roasted lamb chop over a smoked jalapeno root vegetable puree and a garlic Parmesan bacon kale finished with fried leeks.